 - Completely Unaware: No knowledge of anything except, perhaps, his own identity or opinion.

 Now here’s a common mistake: a SaaS company will try to sell its software through its features (thus, marketing as if the visitor is in the product-aware or most-aware stage) when the visitor is only in the problem-aware stage.

-You’ll be completely missing the mark if your website is geared towards later stages when, in reality, it should be focused on the earliest stages.
+You’ll be completely missing the mark if your website isn’t attuned to the right stage in the user journey.
 Avoid this mistake at all costs.

 How to Avoid Marketing Your Product at the Wrong Awareness Level

 The first rule is to never assume your visitors are problem- or solution-aware.
 In fact, you’ll probably be much safer if you market the problem before the solution.

 My second rule is that even if your audience is already problem- or solution-aware, you still need to remind them of their “pain” and how it will continue if they do not purchase your solution.
 Decision-making doesn’t just come down to logic… emotions need to be taken into consideration no matter what you’re selling.

 For every email I write, landing page I build and website I optimize, I use the P-A-S (Problem – Agitate – Solve) formula to ensure the problem is properly nailed down both on the logical and emotional levels before I do the hard sell.

 When using the P-A-S formula, you’ll want to follow this exact order whenever you’re writing copy:

 - You have to begin with the problem.
 Do not start by mentioning your product or its features.
 Your first priority is to clearly state the problem you’re solving, your audience’s problem.